Madhuram's Eggless Cooking

 Instructions

-• Preheat oven to 425F and line 12 muffin cups with paper liners.
-Grease it lightly with non-stick cooking spray.
+• Preheat the oven to 425°F. Line a 12 cup muffin pan with paper liners and lightly coat them with cooking spray.

-• Bake at 425F for 5 mins and then reduce the heat to 375F, bake for another 12-15 minutes or until a toothpick inserted into the center comes out clean.
+• Bake at 425°F for 5 minutes.
+Without opening the oven door, reduce the temperature to 375°F and continue baking for 12 to 15 minutes, or until a toothpick inserted into the center comes out clean.

 My Notes